top of page

 Finn McCool's Causeway

-Northern Ireland has declared the area a National Nature Reserve and it is one of the most visited parks in the UK.
+Northern Ireland has declared the area a National Nature Reserve.
+It is is one of the most visited parks in the UK.
 Giant’s Causeway is a UNESCO World Heritage site that is managed by the National Trust.
 At the park there is a network of trails running along the cliffs and seashore.
 A Visitor’s Center offers guided tours, audio tours, and a shuttle to bring visitors to some of the most stunning sections of park.

 Trails on the Giant's Causeway Coast | Northern Ireland, UK Travel Guide